MethanePowered/MethaneKit/Apps/01-HelloTriangle/README.md

 for simplicity of this tutorial.

-Render command lists are created for each frame using `RenderCommandList::Create(...)` factory function which is taking `CommandQueue` and `IRenderPass` as its arguments.
+Render command lists are created for each frame using `RenderCommandList::Create(...)` factory function which is taking `ICommandQueue` and `IRenderPass` as its arguments.
 So the created command list can be used for rendering only to that particular render pass.
 Finally, at the end of `Init()` function `GraphicsApp::CompleteInitialization()` is called to complete graphics resources initialization and prepare for rendering.